aimerykong/deepImageAestheticsAnalysis/README.md

+# Photo Aesthetics Ranking Network with Attributes and Content Adaptation
+### Code, demo and model for our project of deep image aesthetics analysis

 We are releasing our codes/demo/dataset used in our project of image aesthetics analysis.
 This project is jointed done in Adobe Research and UCI.

 The AADB dataset is large (datasetImages.zip, 2.0GB), so we attach it to google drive.
 The link is